The Difference Between Balms, Ointments and SalvesFebruary 25, 2022

 What Are Balms?

-A balm is designed to sit on top of the skin, not absorb completely.
-Balms can be formulated to target specific areas of the body or issues.
-Some of our favorite balms include Kiehl’s Lip Balm #1, which soothes and hydrates the lips and the La Roche-Posay Cicaplast Baume B5, which repairs and soothes irritated skin.
+A balm is designed to not absorb completely into your skin.
+Balms can be formulated to target specific areas of the body, like the lips.
+Some of our favorite balms include Kiehl’s Lip Balm #1, which soothes and hydrates the lips and the La Roche-Posay Lipikar Balm AP+ Moisturizer, which repairs and soothes irritated skin.

 What Are Salves?

 While the terms may be used interchangeably, a salve is a subset of the ointment category.
 Salves are typically softer than balms yet harder than traditional ointments.
 They absorb deeply into the skin and are frequently infused with herbs or essential oils to treat wounds and sores.